 Founded in 1992, the Division of Laparoscopic Surgery at The Mount Sinai Hospital formed one of the first formal clinical training programs for minimally invasive surgery in the United States.
 Today, we currently offer a one-year position each academic year (August 1 – July 31) to one highly qualified physician.
 We now boast one of the nation's most clinically active programs and provide our Laparoscopic Fellows with an unparalleled exposure to a diverse spectrum of minimally invasive procedures and techniques.

-As our fellow, you will spend the vast majority of the year working at The Mount Sinai Hospital, one of the busiest laparoscopic surgery groups on the East Coast, scrubbing on a large number of diverse procedures:
+As our Laparoscopic Fellow, you will spend the vast majority of the year working at The Mount Sinai Hospital, one of the busiest laparoscopic surgery groups on the East Coast, scrubbing on a large number of diverse procedures:

 - Bariatric: laparoscopic gastric bypass, sleeve gastrectomy, adjustable gastric band placement and removal, bioliopancreatic diversion/duodenal switch, and revisional procedures

 - Colon and rectal: partial, subtotal, and total colectomy; ostomy formation and takedown; and benign and malignant indications